monarch-initiative/mondo/docs/editors-guide/mass-obsoletion.md

 5. Any term that was marked for obsoletion, we added obsoletion tags (see documentation [here](https://mondo.readthedocs.io/en/latest/editors-guide/merging-and-obsoleting/#workflow)) to obsolete those classes in 2 months from the date we added the tag (for this initial round, the obsoletion dates were either 2023-09-01 or 2023-10-01)
 6. When the work below is done ([review proposed obsoletion candidates](..editors-guide/mass-obsoletion/#review-proposed-obsoletion-candidates) and [mass obsoletion pipeline](..https://mondo.readthedocs.io/en/latest/editors-guide/mass-obsoletion/#mass-obsoletion-pipeline_1)), we need to go back and re-review all of the rescued terms and determine if they should be obsoleted and do this process again.

+## Generate tables for curator review

+_Content to be added_

-## Review proposed obsoletion candidates
+## Curator review proposed obsoletion candidates

 ## Curator Branch Review